newtoallofthis123/render/README.md

 This is the Render class and all it's derivatives and base classes implemented to be more robust and template based.

-## Considerations
+## Dev Environment

-- Concepts??
+- Uses CPP 20 (cause the latest be cool)
-- Mixins??
+- Uses just plain old Makefile for building